IS HIGH INTENSITY TRAINING(H.I.T) & HIGH INTENSITY INTERVAL TRAINING (H.I.I.T) SAFE ?

 However, if you use H.I.T. protocols on unconditioned individuals (without adequate prior long-term exercise progression), science, application, and medical evidence show that such highly repetitive and intense exercises can have a negative and potentially damaging effect on your health and fitness.

-If H.I.T. is not done correctly, you may be at risk for some of these alarming negative effects, as follows:
+If H.I.I.T or H.I.T. is not done correctly, you may be at risk for the following alarming negative effects:

-- H.I.T. can decrease metabolism if you don’t plan nutrition, exercise programming, and recovery accordingly and under professional supervision.
+- Can lower metabolism if nutrition, exercise programming, and recovery are not planned carefully and under professional supervision.

-- H.I.T. can raise blood pressure and heart rate to a dangerous level and contribute to the onset of cardiovascular (CV) health risks and possible disease.
+- Can cause dangerously high blood pressure and heart rate, contributing to the onset of cardiovascular (CV) health risks and disease.

-- H.I.T. done incorrectly can lead to the overstraining of muscles and joints and possibly lead to further acute or chronic injury.
+- Result in overstraining of muscles and joints, as well as further acute or chronic injury.

-- H.I.T. may result in a decrease in blood glucose levels, lowering energy levels and negatively impacting training performance quality.
+- May cause a decrease in blood glucose levels, lowering energy levels and negatively impacting training performance quality.

-- H.I.T. can negatively impact your endocrine system, lowering your immunity and leaving you susceptible to developing coughs, colds, fevers, and other viral and bacterial infections due to a lack of appropriate immune and hormonal functions.
+- Due to a lack of appropriate immune and hormonal functions, H.I.T. can negatively impact your endocrine system, lowering your immunity and making you susceptible to coughs, colds, fevers, and other viral and bacterial infections.

-- H.I.T. can also unnecessarily cause exercise-induced asthma and exercise-induced rhabdomyolysis (i.e., when muscle protein leaks into the blood stream and causes acute renal failure, blood clotting, and abnormal heart rhythm due to elevation of blood potassium).
+- Can also unnecessarily cause exercise-induced asthma and rhabdomyolysis (i.e., when muscle protein leaks into the blood stream and causes acute renal failure, blood clotting, and abnormal heart rhythm due to elevation of blood potassium).

-Therefore, if you are intent on benefiting from what can be a highly beneficial form of serious exercise, done properly and under adequate supervision, H.I.T. can be highly beneficial.
-Please keep in mind, though, these crucial steps when doing H.I.T. training to ensure you reach your goals in a healthy, progressive, and sustainable way, as follows:
+As a result, if you want to benefit from what can be a highly beneficial form of serious exercise when done properly and under adequate supervision, H.I.T. can be extremely beneficial.
+Please keep the following steps in mind when doing H.I.T. training to ensure you reach your goals in a healthy, progressive, and sustainable manner:

-- Is the exercise routine comfortable for your body to execute with proper technique?
+- Is the exercise routine comfortable for your body to perform with proper technique?

-- Consult a trained fitness professional at each level of fitness progression to help you gauge the appropriate pace and level of progression suited to your fitness level as you advance.
+- Consult a trained fitness professional at each level of fitness progression to help you determine the appropriate pace and level of progression for your fitness level as you advance.

-- Adherence to a healthy and adequate eating plan is as important as adhering to a supervised progressive plan of safe and properly supervised H.I.T.
-Do not be tempted by the lures of offers of “free” or quick-fix exercises or diets that promise you instant results or simply look “cool.”
-If it sounds too good to be true, it probably is!
+Adherence to a healthy and adequate eating plan is just as important as adhering to a supervised progressive plan of safe and properly supervised.
+Do not be tempted by offers of “free” or quick-fix exercises or diets that promise instant results or simply look “cool.”
+If something sounds too good to be true, it most likely is!